 Georgette holds a BA in English from Iowa State University and an MA in Literature from the University of Massachusetts Boston.

 Georgette is a working mom who enjoys spending time with family, reading, collecting sea glass, and long-distance running.
-She is currently training to run the Walt Disney World Marathon Weekend Dopey Challenge for the fourth time (4 days, 48.6 miles) with family and friends.
+She is training to run the Publix Atlanta Half Marathon and BAA Distance Medley.

 Born and raised in San Juan, Puerto Rico, Georgette has always been interested in how language shapes experiences and identity.
 She is fluent in Spanish and English and has studied Italian, Portuguese, and American Sign Language.

 Top 5 Clifton Strengths: Learner, Achiever, Connectedness, Input, and Relator